andreafabrizi/DNSProxy/README.md

 ## License
 MIT license, all rights included.

-## Versioning and evolution of DNSP
+## Versioning and evolution of DNSProxy family

 ### Changelog:

-#### Version 3.3.0 - December 2022:
+#### Version 3.3.0 - January 2023:
 * adjusted to POST by default (no more GET with visible _dns=_ string)
 * reduced memory footprint
 * better debug, Makefile, debug symbols for GDB
 * caching of responses on disk
-* multiple parallel requests to different DoH providers at once
+* multiple requests are issues in parallel against different DoH providers
-* supporting now multiple levels of subdomains, CNAME, multiple responses
+* supporting multiple levels of subdomains, CNAME, mixed object responses
 * updated dependecies of OK and B64 libraries

 #### Version 3.0 - August 2020:
 * fixed TCP listener !
-* implement correct calculation of encapsulation overhead on TCP response messages
+* implement correct calculation of encapsulation overhead for TCP DNS messages

 #### Version 2.5 - February 2019:
 * perfect parsing of HTTP reply (for TTL-rewriting purposes)